Photography

 Defying Gravity

 “Sometimes I need to jump more than 300 times to get the perfect shot,” Hayashi told MSNBC.com on June 8.
-[Photo of Hayashi levitating]

 Hayashi blogs a levitating picture-of-the-day each day on her website, http://yowayowacamera.com/.
 Either working with an assistant or using a self-timer, she uses photography to freeze herself hanging in the air in diners, phone booths and on Tokyo sidewalks.

-Hayashi makes no bones about her levitation being an illusion,
+Hayashi makes no bones about her levitation being an illusion.

-High Voltage
+High Voltage Powerlines

 In 2002, the Smithsonian Institute’s National Air and Space Museum produced an IMAX film called “Straight Up: Helicopters in Action.”
 A brief clip from that film shows in extreme close-up how a high voltage cable inspection is performed by a lineman on a helicopter.
-This recently became a popular video segment on You Tube.

 The unnamed lineman narrates his job description against the incredible aerial backdrop.
 No harm in touching 4.16 kV high voltage power lines once the helicopter has equalized with the power line.
-Hoovering high in the sky closing in on segments of line needing service observation.
-“Courage is not about not being scared.
-It’s about being scared and doing it anyway”.

 There’s only 3 things I have ever been afraid of: Electricity, Heights and Women and I’m married too.